 World War II Paratrooper On Commemorating D-Day: 'Show Some Citizenship'

 "It was very moving and exciting," Cruise tells NPR's Noel King.
-"We fly over the channel, you can look out the window and see the silhouettes of the ships.
-We know what's going to happen now; we've talked about it but look at all those ships down there, my gosh."
+"We fly over the channel; you can look out the window and see the silhouettes of the ships.
+We know what's going to happen now.
+We've talked about it, but look at all those ships down there, my gosh."

 The nonagenarian, who joined the military in 1943, is one of the last surviving paratroopers from World War II.
 Were it not for Cruise and the success of his division, the 82nd Airborne, the course of history might have looked remarkably different.

-Four years prior to Cruise's enlistment, Adolf Hitler began annexing land in Europe and exerting force across the continent.
-The D-Day operation, which took over a year to plan and became the world's largest seaborne invasion, was an attempt to block Hitler's army and reverse the direction of influence on the battlefield.
+Four years before Cruise's enlistment, Adolf Hitler began annexing land in Europe and exerting force across the continent.
+The D-Day operation, which took more than a year to plan and became the world's largest seaborne invasion, was an attempt to block Hitler's army and reverse the direction of influence on the battlefield.

 "The paratroopers played an absolutely key role on D-Day," says Keith Huxen, senior director of research and history at the World War II Museum in New Orleans.
 After parachuting down, they could commandeer crucial holding spots and protect the troops coming in from the beaches.

-Cruise prepared to jump on the night of June 4, but the operation was delayed due to weather.
-The paratrooper, dressed and ready to go, slept atop his grenades until Gen. Eisenhower OK'd the mission the next day.
+Cruise prepared to jump on the night of June 4, but the operation was delayed because of weather.
+The paratrooper, dressed and ready to go, slept atop his grenades until Gen. Dwight D. Eisenhower OK'd the mission the next day.

 Crouching on the plane with his fellow paratroopers in the 505th Parachute Infantry Regiment, Cruise readied himself.

 "It was a lot of noise," he remembers.
-"You've got hundreds of planes one after the other – vroom, vroom!
-Well, there they go, we're going next," Cruise says.
+"You've got hundreds of planes one after the other — vroom, vroom!
+Well, there they go, we're going next."

 Given the greenlight to jump, he says, it was "like a slingshot out the door."

 Then, he says, the parachute snapped open.
 "You think, 'Ah, good.
-That's the best feeling,'" Cruise says.
+That's the best feeling,' " Cruise says.
 "I'm not coming down at 90 miles an hour."

 One of more than 13,000 American paratroopers on D-Day, Cruise survived the world's deadliest war.
 Almost half of the men in the 82nd Airborne Division suffered causalities or went missing in action.